khomah8/sysadmn/4apm-related.md

 - https://en.wikipedia.org/wiki/Nessus_(software)
 - https://www.varonis.com/blog/what-is-siem/

-### theory of SW-DEV : methodology, cases, definitions  🚡 🟩 💫
+### SoftWare-DEVelopment : methodology, cases, definitions  🚡 🟩 💫
 - playbook \/ runbook : {
 	`"According to Accenture, a playbook includes` “process workflows, standard operating procedures, and cultural values that shape a consistent response—the play.
 A playbook reflects a plan; an approach or strategy defining predetermined responses worked out ahead of time.”May 29, 2018", `"Operations runbooks, often simply called runbooks,` are a set of standardized documents, references, and procedures used to describe common IT tasks.
 Runbooks are created for the purpose of walking someone through the steps necessary for accomplishing a specific task or troubleshooting a particular issue.May 21, 2020"`,